Skip to article frontmatterSkip to article content

 Parameter recovery

-The headline plot is the β(s)\beta(s) map: can the model recover a smoothly-varying warming rate from 40 stations × 40 years of GEV-distributed maxima?
+The headline is the β(s)\beta(s) map: recovering a smoothly-varying warming rate from 40 stations × 40 years of GEV maxima.
+The GP prior shrinks the posterior amplitude toward β0\beta_0, but the spatial pattern is recovered.

 fig = plt.figure(figsize=(16, 9))